Prakhar-Patel123/Encryptor/README.md

 # License

 This project is open for learning and educational purposes.
+So anyone can do anything with it on there risk.